Three unique and powerful programs are offered through the California Agricultural Leadership Foundation.

 A premier leadership development program.
 The most respected and longest-running of its kind.

-Mission: We grow leaders who make a difference.
+Mission: Growing leaders who make a difference.

 Agriculturalists in our highly urbanized state depend on skilled and passionate leaders who can be effective voices for issues facing agriculture, our communities, the state and nation.
 For more than 50 years, the California Agricultural Leadership Program (CALP) has provided an advanced leadership development experience for emerging agricultural leaders.